auroraeffect/jetbrains-live-templates-commentsjs/README.md

 # jetbrains-live-templates-commentsjs

-Coding human-readable code by using comment split code for Jerbrains IDE ie WebStorm and Idea .
-It is support JavaScript and TypeScript.
+Coding human-readable code by using comment split code for Jerbrains IDE ie WebStorm and Idea.
+It supports JavaScript and TypeScript.

+The project inspired by facebook's [f8app](https://github.com/fbsamples/f8app).
+Their [code](https://github.com/fbsamples/f8app/blob/master/js/login/LoginScreen.js) uses a lot of split lines to make the structure clear so that I can locate the key position when I read the code for the first time.
+As my project became more complex, I decided to refactor my code.
+Therefore I built this tool.

 ## Install